The Spoons Diagnosis Fund

 Funding is paid directly to licensed psychologists and diagnostic clinics — never to individuals.
 This keeps the process clean and accountable.

-If you have an existing provider who offers autism assessments, we can work with your clinic directly.
+If you have an existing provider who offers autism assessments, I can work with your clinic directly.

 Timeline: Applications submitted by the 1st of each month are reviewed within 7 days.
-Once your clinic confirms your booking, we send them a 50% deposit—you never front any money.
+Once approved, we contact your clinic to verify the invoice and confirm your booking.
+When the clinic confirms, we send them a 50% deposit — you never front any money.
 The remaining 50% is paid when the assessment is complete, regardless of outcome.
+Most applicants can expect their clinic to receive the deposit within 2 weeks of submission.

 You’ll get confirmation at each stage.
 If something delays the process, you’ll hear from us—not silence.